 - Electrical safety caps are used when the power point is not in use.
 So please replace them if point is empty.
-Most of the time they are sitting above the point - Cot and bed rails must be up at all times even if the child is not in the bed, the reason being some children are mobile and like to climb.
-(M thinks all beds are trampolines)
+Most of the time they are sitting above the point. - Cot and bed rails must be up at all times even if the child is not in the bed, the reason being some children are mobile and like to climb.
+Except floor line beds when lowered side rails are to also be Down.